Frequently Asked Questions

 1. How and when can I sign up for the race?

 Due to more demand than our local resources can support, registration for the Boston Light Swim is offered though a lottery system.
 Lottery registration opens on or about March 1st each year and is typically open for two weeks.
-We make a random drawing from all eligible entries on March 15th and will inform all entrants as to your status on March 15th.
+We make a random drawing from all eligible entries when the lottery closes in mid-March and will inform all entrants as to your status that same day.
 We can only accommodate 25 solo swimmers and 6 relays.
 We will post the registration link to the BLS home page and our Facebook page as soon as it goes live.

 To register, you’ll submit your biographical and past swim information to the website and be asked to enter credit card information.
 Your card will not be charged until your entry is approved, but a hold for the total amount will be placed on the card.
 Therefore, we strongly recommend that you DO NOT use a debit or bank card to complete this transaction.
 If you need to pay by check, we can arrange that, but we strongly prefer that you submit your credit card info at the time of application to the lottery.
 All credit card information is purged from our system once transactions are completed.